-Comprehensive reports OGRESS REPORT ASSESSMENTS are followed by annual progress reporting to capture changes to Perfo plementing the UNCT-SWAP Action Plan.
-A minimum 5 performance in Responsibility Activity Timing Stage 1 - Preparations for Annual Reporting Coordinator(s) supported by GTG where existing Brief HOAs to ensure endorsement.
-Update membership of IAT as needed.
-Update designated Focal Points as needed and notify the Helpdesk to ensure access to the UNCT-SWAP platform (see Annex 6 for details on Focal Point Sign Up).
-October of each year except for a year when the UNCT has undertaken comprehensive reporting Stage 2 - Re-assessmen nt of Selected Indicators IAT led by Coordinator(s) Review guidance for annual progress reporting.
+Comprehensive reports are followed by annual progress reporting to capture changes to Performance Indicator ratings and on progress made in implementing the UNCT-SWAP Action Plan.
+A minimum 5 performance indicators should be reassessed annually.

+supported by GTG Brief HOAs to ensure endorsement.
+Timing Coordinator(s) E supported by GTG Brief HOAs to ensure endorsement.
+October of each year supported by GTG October of each year te Jpdate membership of IAT as needed.
+Jpdate designated Focal Points as needed and notify the Helpdesk to ensure access to the UNCT-SWAP platform (see Annex 6 for details on Focal Point Sign Up).
+October of each year except for a year when the UNCT has undertaken comprehensive reporting Stage 2 - Re-assessment of of Selected Indicators Coordinator(s) S E s C C C ir S C C C C C C C C C C C C C C C C C C Review guidance for annual progress reporting.
 Select at least 5 Performance Indicators to re-assess.
 Establish responsibilities within IAT for sub-groups to re-assessing selected indicators.
 Gather evidence and analyze data for selected indicators.
-Coordinate with relevant interagency groups to report on implementation of Action Plan activities.
+Coordinate with relevant interagency groups to report on mplementation of Action Plan activities.
 Share findings at team meeting or electronically to ensure consensus/validation of results and to update and adjust the Action Plan.
-2-4 weeks Stage 3 - Quality Assur rance Focal Point(s) Upload the draft findings and action plan activities on the UNCT-SWAP platform and submit for review (see Annex 6 for details).
+2-4 weeks Stage 3 - Quality Assuran ice S Jpload the draft findings and action plan activities on the UNCT- SWAP platform and submit for review (see Annex 6 for details).
 Respond to any comments as needed to finalize report.
-Upload draft by mid- November (exact deadline is determined and informed each year) Finalize report by mid- December (exact deadline is determined and informed each year) Stage 4 - Finalization Coordinator(s) Share assessment results and updates with HOAs for endorsement and response.
+Upload draft by mid- November (exact deadline is determined and informed each year) Finalize report by mid- December (exact deadline is determined and informed each year) Stage 4 - Finalization •• Share assessment results and updates with HOAs for endorsement and response.
 Mid to end of December